The Ice Bath Club Singapore

 After the hot bath, sit out for another 5-7 minutes to regulate your body temperature.

-The highlights are obviously the 2 ice baths that take centre stage in the club.
+Now we get to the exciting part.
+The highlights of this club are obviously the 2 ice baths that take centre stage in the recovery space.
 Each one can fit up to 8 people at a time.

-The colder one sits between 3°C and 6°C, while the slightly warmer one is kept from 8°C-12°C. Yeah, we know, that’s very cold.
+The colder one sits between 3°C and 6°C, while the slightly warmer one is kept from 8°C to 12°C. Yeah, we know, that’s very cold.
 But if it’s any solace, we were told to start with the latter.

 The key to getting in is to make sure you take slow deep breaths constantly.
 Also, keep your chin up and posture upright.
-Take one small step into the bath and then slowly submerge yourself knee-deep into the ice bath.
+Take one small step into the bath and then slowly submerge yourself knee-deep into the ice bath first, before going down till your neck.

-First-timers can usually last on average between 30 seconds and 1 minute, but you can stay in up to 5 minutes.
-It’s absolutely normal for one to feel tingly or for the limbs to start feeling a little numb as the nerves are more sensitive in this part of the body.
+First-timers can usually last on average between 30 seconds and 1 minute, but it’s possible to stay in up to 5 minutes.
+It’s absolutely normal for one to feel a tingly sensation or for the limbs to start feeling a little numb as the nerves are more sensitive in this part of the body.
 We sure did.
-Simply make small movements every 30 seconds to stimulate the cold.
+Simply make small movements every 30 seconds to stimulate the body.

 Once you’re done, stand up slowly and get out.
 Again, plop yourself on a seat for 3-5 minutes to regulate your body temperature.
-These baths might give you the shivers cause the cold blood is flowing to your heart.
+Take note that these ice-cold baths might give you shivers cause the cold blood is flowing into your heart.

 The experts say doing the ice bath for about 11 minutes per week will help your body build tolerance and eventually adjust to the cold temperatures.
 Start with shorter timings in the ice bath and lengthen the duration as you go for more sessions.
 It’s supposed to get better every time.